 The bus or underground ticket costs € 2.10 (fair zone AB), or € 2.80 for trips to the surroundings (fair zone ABC).

 Directions from Berlin Tegel to Hotel Berlin, Berlin:

 It takes you around 20 minutes by taxi (approx. € 15,00) or you can take the bus (Expressbus X9 or bus 109) to Zoologischer Garten and then take bus line 100 to Lützowplatz.

-Schönefeld is situated in the southeast of Berlin, approximately 18 km from the city centre.
-The airport is connected with the city centre by the S-Bahn (suburban train) lines S49 and S9 as well as with several AirportExpress trains that run from/to Hauptbahnhof, Zoologischer Garten, Friedrichstraße, Alexanderplatz and Ostbahnhof every half an hour.
+Schönefeld and Brandenburg Airports are situated in the southeast of Berlin, approximately 18 km from the city centre.
+The airports are connected with the city centre by the S-Bahn (suburban train) lines S49 and S9 as well as with several AirportExpress trains that run from/to Hauptbahnhof, Zoologischer Garten, Friedrichstraße, Alexanderplatz and Ostbahnhof every half an hour.
 Tickets for these trains or the S-Bahn cost 2.80 €.
 S45 and S9 need about 45 minutes for the trip to the centre, the trains take 15 min (from/to Ostbahnhof) to 30 min (from/to Hauptbahnhof), 35 min(from/to Zoologischer Garten).
 All trains and the S-Bahn stop at the station "Flughafen Berlin-Schönefeld".

-Directions from Berlin Schönefeld to Hotel Berlin, Berlin:
+Directions from Berlin Schönefeld and Berlin Brandenburg to Hotel Berlin, Berlin: